plcrisp/Automatic-IDF-Graphs/README.md

 - 📊 *get_distribution.py*: analyze daily or sub-daily precipitation data by fitting statistical distributions, generating visualizations, and saving the parameters of the best-fitted distributions for further use.

-- 📐 *idf_generator.py* : Generates IDF (Intensity-Duration-Frequency) curves for hydrological analysis.
-Computes key parameters (t0, n, K, m) by fitting statistical distributions, optimizing constants, and modeling relationships between rainfall intensity, duration, and frequency.
-Supports tasks like calculating theoretical precipitation for return periods and generating IDF tables, with optional CSV export for further analysis.
+- 📐 *idf_generator.py*: Generates IDF curves for hydrological analysis, optimizing parameters (t0, n, K, m) and modeling rainfall intensity, duration, and frequency.
+Supports theoretical precipitation calculations and CSV export.